 In the years immediately after the removals, District Six became symbolic for non-white South Africans of the damage inflicted during the apartheid era.
 When apartheid came to an end in 1994, the District Six Museum was established in an old Methodist church - one of the few buildings to survive the arrival of the bulldozers.
 Today, it serves as a community focus for former district residents.

-It is dedicated to preserving the unique culture of pre-apartheid District Six; and to providing an insight into the trauma caused by the forced relocations that took place all over South Africa.
+It is dedicated to preserving the unique culture of pre-apartheid District Six, and to providing an insight into the trauma caused by the forced relocations that took place all over South Africa.

 The central hall has a vast hand-painted map of the district signed by former residents.
 Many of the area's street signs were rescued and hang on the walls; while other displays recreate homes and shops.
 Sound booths give personal accounts of life in the District, and photos show how it looked in its prime.
-An excellent shop is dedicated to the considerable art, music and literature inspired by the area and its history.
+An excellent shop is dedicated to the considerable art, music, and literature inspired by the area and its history.
 In February 2010, the church hall of the now vanished Congregational Church in Buitenkant Street reopened its doors as The Fugard Theatre.
-Named after South African playwright Athol Fugard, the theatre specialises in thought-provoking political plays.
+Named after South African playwright Athol Fugard, the theatre specializes in thought-provoking political plays.

 The Future of District Six

-Today, the area once known as District Six overlaps the modern Capetonian suburbs of Walmer Estate, Zonnebloem and Lower Vrede.
+Today, the area once known as District Six overlaps the modern Capetonian suburbs of Walmer Estate, Zonnebloem, and Lower Vrede.
 Much of the old district remains abandoned, although the District Six Beneficiary and Redevelopment Trust has since been set up to help those that were displaced to reclaim their land.
 Some of these claims have been successful and new houses have been built.
 The process of restitution is convoluted and slow, but it is hoped that as more and more people return to District Six, the area will find resurrection - and become known once more for racial tolerance and diverse creativity.
 Areas of District Six feature in many of Cape Town's township tours.